 Work-related injuries can happen in any job, and no employment industry is immune from accidents.
-Although we often hear about the large cases in which a drastic accident has happened, the typical Chicago workers’ compensation cases that occur more often are those that involve people who perform the same repetitive motion daily, such as typing.
+Although we often hear about the large cases in which a drastic accident has happened, the typical Illinois workers’ compensation cases that occur more often are those that involve people who perform the same repetitive motion daily, such as typing.
 Other common injuries include slipping and falling and being injured by machinery.

-All employers are required to purchase workers’ compensation insurance for their employees in case they get injured on the job.
-Illinois workers’ comp pays benefits which include medical care that is required to cure or relieve the impact of an injury, temporary total or partial disability disability benefits, vocational rehabilitation, permanent partial or total disability benefits, or death benefits.
+All employers in Illinois are required to purchase workers’ compensation insurance for their employees in case they get injured on the job.
+Illinois workers’ comp insurance pays benefits which include medical care that is required to cure or relieve the impact of an injury, temporary total or partial disability disability benefits, vocational rehabilitation, permanent partial or total disability benefits, or death benefits.
 Your recovery is based upon your lost wages, your injury, and other factors.

 According to the the Workers’ Compensation Act of Illinois, injured workers are entitled to compensation benefits including such as: